-When in 1991 the internet became available for public, we didn’t know that it will become the holy grail of our lives.
+When in 1991 the internet became available for the public, we didn’t know that it will become the holy grail of our lives and we can use Google as proxy server for finding a way to bypass restrictions.
 It has and will continue to have a huge impact on our day-to-day activities.

 - From government’s point of view, they lose control.
 People can openly criticize the government, have an open discussion on social media and as the majority of the population is connected to each other through the internet, this can have a huge impact.